fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 ### Assumption: "We need to show GPS accuracy to users"

 **Challenge:** Why?
-Does showing "GPS accuracy: 12 meters" help a nurse do their job?
+Does showing "GPS accuracy: 12 meters" help a caregiver do their job?
 **Decision:** No. Hide it.
 Only show if there's a problem.

 ### Assumption: "Users must manually check in/out"